BassemMagdi0007/Clean-Wumpus-Cave/README.md

 - **Plan Validation:** The script checks whether a proposed plan effectively cleans the entire area, considering the starting position of the agent.
 It produces a detailed report of the plan's validity.

-- **File Output:** The script generates solution files that document the outcome of the plan, indicating whether it is successful or identifying any potentially missed squares.

 - **Automation:** It can process multiple problem files within a specified directory, automating the solution generation for a batch of Wumpus World scenarios.

+- **Dynamic Path Generation:** It dynamically generates sequences of directions in the findPlan function, guiding the agent through all empty squares in the grid.

+- **Versatility:** The code adapts to different scenarios and problem types within grid-based environments, offering versatility in addressing challenges related to grid traversal and hazards like the Wumpus.

+- **File Output:** The script generates solution files that document the outcome of the plan, indicating whether it is successful or identifying any potentially missed squares or the be sequence to traverse the empty squares.

 ## Setup
 ### This repository contains: